terramate-io/terramate-ls/README.md

 supported by the [vscode-terramate](https://github.com/mineiros-io/vscode-terramate) extension.

-The only `terramate-ls` specific setup required is making sure it installed in a directory in the editor's `PATH` environment variable.
+The only `terramate-ls` specific setup required is making sure it is installed in a directory in the editor's `PATH` environment variable.